 This course is designed to provide an overview of methods, materials, and current research relating to the teaching of science in the elementary school classroom rather than teaching the skills and knowledge bases for science.
 The purpose is to enable the teacher candidate to effectively teach science concepts in the elementary school.
 Emphasis will be placed on student-centered approaches to science including discovery, inquiry, and experimentation.
 Current theories and standards for using science process skills and various technologies in the elementary classroom are explored.
 Required of all elementary education teacher candidates.
 Included in this course will be 36 hours of field placement experience.
-(Replaces practicum EDUC 350).
-Prerequisites: BIOL 1103, PHSC 1503, PHSC 1513.
-(Fall)
+Prerequisite: Acceptance into Lock 1, GPA 2.5.
+(Fall) 3 credits

-EDUC 3773 Early Childhood Science Methods/Field Experience
+EDUC 3772 Early Childhood Science Methods

 This course is designed to provide an overview of methods, materials, and current research relating to the teaching of science in the early childhood classroom rather than teaching the skills and knowledge bases for science.
 The purpose is to enable the teacher candidate to effectively teach science concepts in the grades K-3.
 Emphasis will be placed on student-centered approaches to science including discovery, inquiry, and experimentation.
 Current theories and standards for using science process skills and various technologies in early childhood classrooms are explored.
 Cooperative groups will research and develop thematic units based on S.C.
 Standards for Science.
 Materials for the thematic unit will address pupil needs across the curriculum.
 Required of all early childhood education teacher candidates.
-Included in this course will be 36 hours of field placement experience.
-(Replaces practicum EDUC 350).
-Prerequisites: BIOL 1103, PHSC 1503, PHSC 1513; Junior status; Corequisite: EDUC 3362.
+Prerequisites: Acceptance into Lock 1, GPA 2.5.
 (Spring)